warwertt123/Arduino-Current-monitoring/README.md

 # Current-monitoring
 #For Arduino nano, ADS1115, USART HMI, Zigbee
+#Connect the HMI to TX/RX of Arduino.
-#must connect the zigbee to TX/RX of Arduino.
+#Connect the zigbee to pin 2, 3 of Arduino.